AshwinNehete/ashwinnehete.github.io/_portfolio/5cv_course.md

 * Implemented an AR application by using planar homographies.

 ## Lucas-Kanade Tracking
-* Implement a simple Lucas-Kanade (LK) tracker with one single template.
+* Implemented a simple Lucas-Kanade (LK) tracker with one single template.
-* Implement a motion subtraction method for tracking moving pixels in a scene.
+* Implemented a motion subtraction method for tracking moving pixels in a scene.
-* Study efficient tracking using inverse composition.
+* Studied efficient tracking using inverse composition.

 ## 3D Reconstruction
 *